 Corruption in the NSF archived database mostly due to oversized mailboxes can be the cause behind the RRV Bucket Corrupt error.
 In that case, using the backup can help users to recover or restore NSF emails, and then a new archived database can be created by opening the folder to be archived in the Notes email client, and then following Actions > Archive > Archive Now.
 After that, click Yes to confirm the archiving process.
 A fresh archived file will be created and the problem is resolved.

 When you use manual methods to remove the corruption from the NSF file, there is no surety of recovering the data.
 Because of these issues, many users migrate to Outlook from Notes.
-If you want secure migration of your Lotus Notes data, then use Kernel for NSF to PST Converter, which is a special migration software to convert the NSF file to a PST format.
+If you want secure migration of your Lotus Notes data, then use NSF to PST Converter, which is a special migration software to convert the NSF file to a PST format.
 Also, you can consider this tool for backing up your NSF file data.
 The tool shows all the content of the NSF file, and you can put various filters to it before conversion.
 The best thing about the tool is that you can access unlimited NSF files and migrate them simultaneously.